At least 103 wedding guests killed when boat capsizes in northern Nigeria

 Kwara Gov. Abdulrahman Abdulrazaq’s office issued a statement expressing sadness for the families of those killed and saying that he “continues to monitor the rescue efforts already mounted since Monday night in search of possible survivors.”

-Boat accidents are common in many remote communities across Nigeria where locally made vessels are commonly used for transport.
+Boat accidents are common in many remote communities across Nigeria, where locally made vessels are commonly used for transport.
 Most accidents are attributed to overloading and the use of poorly maintained boats.